Estimates for short character sums evaluated at homogeneous polynomials: Introduction

 Karacuba's energy bound relies crucially on the restriction that the basis is a power basis.
 On the other hand, his new shifting method is insensitive to the type of basis, and results on character sums over finite fields thereafter followed this approach, ultimately reducing the main task of bounding a short character sum to bounding the associated multiplicative energy.
 Chang \cite{Cha08} was able to bound this energy for arbitrary bases by applying the proof of a sum-product result from \cite{KS08} in the area of additive combinatorics, thus giving a nontrivial bound on \eqref{eqn:sum_ff} for $\Hbf=(H_1,...,H_n)$ with $\|\Hbf\| >p^{(2/5+\kappa)n}$, uniformly for all bases.
-This uniform bound supersedes that of \cite{DL63} for $n\geq 5$.
+This uniform bound superseded that of \cite{DL63} for $n\geq 5$.
 Subsequently, Chang \cite{Cha09} applied the divisor bound for quadratic number fields to improve the bound on the multiplicative energy associated to the $n=2$ case and obtained a nontrivial bound for $H_i> p^{1/4+\kappa}$, again uniform in the choice of basis.
 In 2010, Konyagin \cite{Kon10} translated the energy into a bound involving lattices and applied results from the geometry of numbers to produce an optimal and uniform bound on the energy in \eqref{eqn:literature_energy}, hence achieving the Burgess threshold of $p^{1/4+\kappa}$ for all dimensions, uniformly for all bases.
-In our paper, we adapt ideas from all of these works.
+For $n=2,3$, Gabdullin \cite{Gab18} proved nontrivial bounds on \eqref{eqn:sum_ff} for $\Hbf$ satisfying the weaker condition of $\|\Hbf\|>p^{(1/4+\kappa)n}$.
+In our paper, we adapt ideas from many of these works.